 When it comes to self-expression, it’s hard to think of anything more tried and true than wearing jewelry.
-Carved shell beads estimated to be between 90,000 and 100,000 years old are the oldest known pieces of jewelry made by human beings, making jewelry one of the oldest types of archaeological artefacts in existence.
+Carved shell beads estimated to be between 90,000 and 100,000 years old are the oldest known pieces of jewelry made by human beings, making jewelry one of the oldest types of archaeological artifacts in existence.

 It’s no wonder, then, that jewelry has remained a consistently powerful and lucrative industry.
 Specific trends may change over time, but the desire to express yourself by wearing jewelry isn’t going anywhere.

-Which types of jewelry were the most popular in 2020?
+Which types of jewelry were the most popular in 2021?

 Next we examined different types of gems and jewels.

 Finally, we combined terms from both of the above charts and examined hundreds of types of jewelry.
-Here are the top 25 in terms of total demand in 2020:
+Here are the top 25 in terms of total demand in 2021:

 When is market demand highest for jewelry?